 - Low energy availability with or without disordered eating

 Restrictive diets, excessive exercise, low body weight and nutritional deficiencies from bodybuilding may be possible causes of female athlete triad.

-Research has also found that both resistance training and energy restriction are associated with alterations in key reproductive hormones.
+that both resistance training and energy restriction are associated with alterations in key reproductive hormones.
 Some of these alterations include an increase in estradiol and beta-endorphin which results in a decrease in gonadotropin releasing hormone and luteinizing hormone, and ultimately can cause estrogen deficiency.

 In one study, 25% of female bodybuilding competitors reported abnormal menstrual cycles while another study reported that women complained of menstrual irregularity within the first month of competition prep.
 The researchers found that caloric restriction led to a decline in fat and body mass which resulted in a cessation of menses.
 In many cases, thankfully, their period returned over a year following the competition.

 Healthy athletes tend to have higher bone mineral density than non-athletes, however female athletes with female athlete triad may be at risk for low bone density, stress fractures and even osteoporosis.
 Women with amenorrhea (lack of menses) have low levels of estrogen and estrogen is needed to inhibit osteoclast activity.
 Basically, without enough estrogen, this may cause a disruption in bone remodelling and may cause an acceleration in bone resorption.
 Sadly, because of the disruption in hormone activity from intense physical activity, female athletes may not be able to reap the beneficial effects of physical activity on bones.

 Not surprisingly as a result of these hormonal shifts, female athletes are also at risk for infertility.
 This is due to lack of ovarian follicular development, anovulation or luteal phase defects.